omiaydin1/a-special-study/notes.md

       - - Small reminders can save time later in the process
         - - Separating notes from documentation feels more organized
   - Quick notes capture thoughts before they are forgotten
+- This file works well as an informal scratchpad